-Provolone is a semi-hard cheese that has nutty hints, a mild sweetness, and salty undertones.
+Provolone is a semi-hard cheese with nutty hints, a mild sweetness, and salty undertones.
 It is a well-loved cheese for cooking because of its amazing flavor and great versatility.
-Should you need to find an alternative though, there are plenty of great provolone substitutes!
+If you need to find an alternative, there are plenty of great provolone substitutes!

-Indeed, there are a great number of cheeses with similar taste profiles and textures, making them all suitable as a replacement for provolone.
+Indeed, there are many kinds of cheese with similar taste profiles and textures, making them all suitable as a replacement for provolone.
+Read on to find out the best substitutions for provolone in any situation.

 Like provolone, fontina is a type of Italian cheese.
 It is also a semi-hard cow’s cheese and shares a similar texture because of it.
 Because fontina cheese also has a nutty, savory flavor it can be used as a complete substitute for provolone.
 Especially if you’re planning on melting the cheese.